 one of the "cordless phone systems" with several handsets

-they sell at the Wal-Whatever or Office Biggie store (for a
+they sell at the Office Biggie store (for a

 lot of money!).
 The Magic Jack will think it's just

 connected to one phone, and will probably work as good as

 it's going to.
 It will not work with every phone ever made,

 it won't work with three or more phones, and even if it